mfuerstenau/gradle-buildconfig-plugin/README.md

 # Requirements

-The `java` plugin needs to be applied prior to this plugin.
+The `java` or `groovy` plugin needs to be applied prior to this plugin.

 # Download